-The draft of the Connected Hobart Smart Cities Framework approved (in-principle) by the Council, will provide a roadmap for how the City of Hobart uses technology and data to better service the community’s needs, improve liveability, manage resources, drive economic activity and foster innovation.
+The Connected Hobart Smart Cities Framework provides a roadmap for how the City of Hobart uses technology and data to improve liveability, manage resources, drive economic activity, foster innovation and better service the community’s needs.

-Smart Cities Framework and Smart Cities Action Plan
+Connected Hobart Smart City Framework and Action Plan

-The Framework provides definitions for the important components of a Smart City and the intent behind each significant infrastructure decision made.
+The framework provides definitions for the important components of a Smart City and the intent behind each significant decision made.

-The Action Plan is operational.
-The Framework in practice – with over 50 specific projects outlined.
+The action plan is operational, the framework in practice – including over 50 specific projects.

 Government decision-making is often reactive.
 With additional data produced by Smart Cities infrastructure, decisions can become forward-thinking.

-Integrated data from numerous programs across the City will be leveraged as the impetus for change and upgrades to city systems.
+Integrated data from numerous programs across the City will be leveraged as an impetus for change, including upgrades to city systems.

-Improving control over key City assets and systems such as street lighting, energy networks and communications sources, bus stop and city signage, will make it more possible to influence the safety and enjoyment of experiences by everyone in Hobart.
+Improving control over key City assets and systems such as street lighting, energy networks and communications sources, bus stops and city signage, will make it easier to help everyone’s Hobart experiences become safer and more enjoyable.

 The City of Hobart understands the most advanced solutions are not always the best solutions.
 By this understanding, the City can embrace the integration of old and new approaches when making decisions about its technological advancement.